 Your roofing contractor can provide estimates to help you weigh the options of what might be the most budget-conscious solution without putting your home at risk from a failing roof.

-If you need to repair a small portion of your roof or replace a couple of shingles in an isolated area with minor wind damage, then replacing damaged material in that section can be relatively simple and inexpensive.
-Damaged, torn, or missing asphalt shingles, for example, can usually be replaced with new ones fairly easily.
+If you need to repair a small portion of your roof or replace a couple of shingles in an isolated area with minor wind damage, then replacing damaged material in that section can be simple and inexpensive.
+Damaged, torn, or missing asphalt shingles, for example, can usually be replaced with new ones easily.
 Other roofing materials may be more complex or expensive to replace individually, such as metal panels.

 One downside to this approach is in trying to match roofing materials so that the repaired area blends in with the rest of the roof.
 For example, if you have spare shingles leftover from a previous reroofing job, the colors may be close but may not match exactly due to exposure.
 Another option is to ask your roofing contractor to order shingles that correspond to the existing color as much as possible.